adlrwbr/CS3110-Final/INSTALL.md

-1. If you do not have OCaml, install it on your machine using the CS 3110 textbook installation instructions
+1. If you do not have OCaml and/or Dune, install it on your machine using the CS 3110 textbook installation instructions
    here: https://cs3110.github.io/textbook/chapters/preface/install.html

 2. Install the OCaml graphics library on your machine by using the tutorial listed below, which a copied portion from the tutorial "Installing OCaml Graphics" under the GitHub respository "OCaml Graphics Demo" by the Yale-NUS College module on Data Structures and Algorithms.
 Link: https://github.com/ysc2229/ocaml-graphics-demo.

+---

 ## Installing OCaml Graphics